encryptogroup/SEEC/README.md

 Also of interest is the `crates/zappot` library, which implements several oblivious transfer (OT) protocols.
 These are used by SEEC to compute setup data such as Beaver multiplication triples, but they can also be used independently.

-Crates:
+Main Crates:
-- seec: The main library which implements several MPC protocols
+- seec: The main library which implements several MPC protocols.
-- seec-macros: Offers the `#[sub_circuit]` proc-macro that turns functions into reusable sub-circuits
+- seec-macros: Offers the `#[sub_circuit]` proc-macro that turns functions into reusable sub-circuits.
-- seec-channel: A convenient wrapper over a fork of [remoc](https://github.com/ENQT-GmbH/remoc)
+- seec-channel: A convenient wrapper over a fork of [remoc](https://github.com/ENQT-GmbH/remoc).
-- seec-bitmatrix: A bitmatrix implementation including portable SIMD matrix transpose (needs Rust nightly)
+- seec-bitmatrix: A bitmatrix implementation including portable SIMD matrix transpose (needs Rust nightly).
-- zappot: Our OT library, including support for Silent-OT
+- zappot: Our OT library, including support for Silent-OT.

+We also provide an additional library at `libs/libote-rs` which builds and provides bindings to the codes used in libOTe for its implementation of Silent-OT.
+These can be optionally used by ZappOT.

+## Benchmarking
+Alongside SEEC, we're developing an MPC [benchmarking tool](https://github.com/encryptogroup/mpc-bench).